pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 ## Stage 4: SynthID

+Phew, we made it!

-If you thought this was going to be the most complicated section, sorry to disappoint -- in fact we've already done all the hard work!
+If you thought this was going to be the most complicated section, sorry to disappoint -- in fact we've already done all the hard work.

 Google's SynthID is just the process we detailed above, repeated a bunch of times.